It is possible to teach letter recognition and letter sounds to toddlers and preschoolers in an intentional and engaging way.

 Puzzles are useful learning tools because they increase the sensory experience.
 No longer are children just using their eyes and ears.
 Puzzles introduce a new sensory experience – touch with the added benefit of improving fine and gross motor skills.

-Letter Puzzle
+Letter Puzzle (our favorite)

 Tips: